Skip to content

 Follow these steps to add the Administration UI to your LightNet project:

-1. Add the integration: Install the LightNet Administration UI integration (@lightnet/sveltia-admin) from your project folder:
+1. Install the integration: From your project folder, install the LightNet Administration UI integration (@lightnet/sveltia-admin):

 Terminal window